A Complete Guide to Moving to Nashville

 Things You Might Not Consider When Moving to Nashville

-Moving to Nashville TN, is pretty exciting, but like with any city, there are a few things to consider when moving to the area.
+Living in Nashville, TN is pretty exciting, but like with any city, there are a few things to consider when moving to the area.
 Below we’ll take a look at some things you might not consider when moving to Nashville that you probably should before selling your house and moving to Music City.

 • Climate – Nashville has hot and humid springs and summers.
 These weather conditions bring plenty of thunderstorms and rainfall, so much so that Nashville sees 51.7 days out of the year with severe weather and averages 47 inches of rainfall which is more precipitation than Seattle, Washington!